ProbablyManuel/requiem/components/documentation/src/Races.md

 * **Nord Heritage**:
     * Shouts are 20% stronger and last 20% longer.
     * Armors provide 10% more armor rating.
-* **Active Power**: You consume half your stamina to fear nearby people up to level 0, reducing their armor rating by 0 for 60 seconds.
-The maximum level equals a quarter of the consumed stamina, and the armor rating reduction is ten times as large.
 * **Skill Boosts**:
     * +10 Smithing
     * +10 Two-Handed